Introduction

 One of the places where you can do it from is China World Mall - an enormous modern shopping mall with a viewing terrace where you can take some pictures of the famous building.
 The shopping centre itself is worth a visit if you haven't been to any shopping malls in China yet.
 Walking around high-end shops in China makes you understand that in China future is already there.

-But don't take my word for it - your trip is your own adventure and while those are our personal favourites, there is plenty more to explore!
+And don't just take my word for it - your trip is your own adventure and while those are our personal favourites, there is plenty more to explore!